Medical Laboratory Technology Application Process

 - MLAB 1101: Introduction to Clinical Lab Science

 - Complete remaining Fall and Spring first-year semester courses.
 You must earn a “C” or better on these courses.
-The courses below must be complete by the end of the second semester of the MLT degree plan.
+The courses below must be complete by the end of the summer prior to starting the Fall Semester (Second Year) of the MLT degree plan.

 - PSYC 2301: Introduction to Psychology